Cruise Medical or Fit-to-Cruise Certificate

 Fit to Cruise Certificate

+Yes, you can get a fit to cruise certificate online from a GMC-registered UK doctor.
 A fit to cruise certificate is a doctor-signed letter confirming you are medically fit to travel by cruise ship.
-It is required by some cruise operators before embarkation — most commonly for expedition cruises to remote destinations, passengers with pre-existing health conditions, pregnant travellers, and those who have recently been hospitalised or had surgery.
+Cruise operators require it most commonly for expedition voyages to remote destinations, passengers with pre-existing health conditions, pregnant travellers, and anyone recently hospitalised or recovering from surgery.

-A MedicalCert fit to cruise certificate is issued by a GMC-registered UK doctor, covers standard and expedition cruises, and includes completion of any cruise line-specific forms at no additional charge.
+A MedicalCert fit to cruise certificate is issued by a GMC-registered UK doctor, covers both standard and expedition cruises, and includes completion of any cruise line-specific medical forms at no additional charge.
+Most certificates are delivered same day.

 Who Requires a Fit to Cruise Certificate?